-- Click NEXT.
-This displays the options for What are the steps to fix the issue? as shown below.
+Click NEXT.
+This displays the options shown below.

 - In the Alert name field, enter a name for the alert.

 - In the Documentation field, enter the URL for a web page that provides information on how to fix the issue that caused the alert.
-The URL will be included in the notification email.
+The URL will be included in the notification.

 - Click Save to create the alert.

-When an alert is triggered, you will receive a notification email providing a summary of the alert and when it occurred.
-The email also contains two links to help you investigate the alert:
+When an alert is triggered, you will receive a notification providing a summary of the incident and when it occurred.
+The notification also contains two links to help you investigate the incident:

-- VIEW INCIDENT: View the event in the Cloud Console.
+- VIEW INCIDENT: View the incident in the Cloud Console.

-- VIEW IN APIGEE View a graph of API traffic at the time of the event in the Apigee UI Investigate view.
+- VIEW IN APIGEE: View a timeline graph of API traffic and related data tables in the API Monitoring Investigate dashboard.

 The following section shows how to create an alert that is triggered when the 90th percentile of API latency is above 600 ms for 10 minutes.